screensavers-club/argos-docs/docs/hardware/assembly-guide/touch-display.md

 # Attaching The Raspberry Pi To The Screen

-8. Pick up the 11mm M2.5 hex standoff.
-This goes onto all 4 hex standoffs on the 7" Touch Display.
+1. Attach all 4 11mm M2.5 hex standoffs onto the 7" Touch Display.
+Refer to the image below.

 ![Pi assembly](../../../static/img/assembly/pi15.png)

 ![Pi assembly](../../../static/img/assembly/pi16.png)

-9. With the Raspberry Pi's USB inputs facing **right** of the current setup, place it on top of the Touch Display, aligning the screwholes.
+2. With the Raspberry Pi's USB inputs facing **right** of the current setup, place it on top of the Touch Display, aligning the screwholes.

 ![Pi assembly](../../../static/img/assembly/pi17.png)

-10. Pick up the screw and start tying the 2 components together.
+10. Screw the Raspberry Pi unit onto the 4 standoffs installed earlier.

 ![Pi assembly](../../../static/img/assembly/pi18.png)